manishkharthik/tp/docs/DeveloperGuide.md

    2.2 Delete tutortrack.json.

-   2.3 Launch the app by double-clicking the jar file.
+   2.3 Launch the app by double-clicking the jar file. <br>
-   Expected: The app should create a new tutortrack.json file with sample data in the data folder.
+   **Expected**: The app should create a new tutortrack.json file with sample data in the data folder.

 3. Dealing with corrupted data file